 A "cookie" is a small text file saved on your computer that is used to store information that a website may need, for example, a shopping cart ID.
 Normally, each time a browser requests the URL of a page from a Web server, the request is treated as a completely new interaction.
 The fact that the request may be just the most recent in a series of requests as the user browses methodically through the site is lost.
 Although this makes the Web more efficient, this behavior makes it difficult to create things like shopping carts that must remember the user's actions over an extended period of time.
 Cookies cannot be used to "steal" information about you or your computer system.
 They can only be used to store information that you have provided at some point.
 For example, if you fill out a form giving your favorite color, a server can turn this information into a cookie and send it to your browser.
 The next time you contact the site, your browser will return the cookie, allowing the server to alter background color of its pages to suit your preferences.

 A Web beacon is a small (usually 1x1 pixels) transparent image that is embedded in an HTML-formatted email message.
 Whenever the mail is opened with a graphical mail reader, the image is downloaded from a Web server in the same manner as an image is downloaded from a website, allowing the server to track the download in its access logs.

 Web beacons are used by us to verify that email addresses are valid and that the content of emails is actually viewed.
 This information helps us to provide email content that is most useful to our subscribers.

 If you have any questions or comments regarding Privacy, please email the Privacy Officer or contact us using the information below:

 P.O.
 Box 83100

 Round Rock, TX 78683-3100

-TG engages in annual reviews of our privacy policies.
+We engage in routine reviews of our Privacy Notice.
 This version is effective as of the review date.
-It replaces all prior online privacy policies issued by TG.
-We reserve the right to change our policies on privacy and the collection and use of information.
+It replaces all prior online Privacy Notices or policies issued by us and our affiliates.
+We reserve the right to change how we approach privacy and use and collect information.